ssoelvsten/insecure-select/demo/README.md

 # Demonstrations

-Each subfolder includes demonstrations of varying complexities for how to leak information through `send`/`recv` and `select`.
+The following subfolders includes demonstrations of varying complexities for how to leak information through `send`/`recv` and `select`.

 - `empty.<variant>`: Leak whether a secret channel has content or not.
 This provides a 1-bit side channel.